Open Toe vs Closed Toe Compression Stockings: How to Choose?

 Toe Conditions

-If you find yourself with athletes foot and other infections because of the moisture in your sock, open toe compression socks may be good to help your feet air out and stay dry.
-Bunions, ingrown toenails, and sores are also cause for discomfort that could be helped by wearing open toe compression socks.
+If you find yourself with athlete’s foot and other infections because of excess moisture in your sock, open toe compression socks will help your feet air out and stay dry while providing you with the therapeutic compression you need.
+Bunions, ingrown toenails, and sores are also causes for discomfort that could be helped by wearing open toe compression socks.

 Large Feet and Toes